GuillaumeGomez/browser-UI-test/README.md

 // IMPORTANT: "#id > .class" has to exist otherwise the command will fail!
 assert: ("#id > .class", "attribute-name", "attribute-value")
 ```

+Please note that if you want to compare DOM elements, you should take a look at the [`compare-elements-false`](#compare-elements-false) command.

 Another thing to be noted: if you don't care wether the selector exists or not either, take a look at the [`fail`](#fail) command too.